UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 Additionally, since the JIT engine is disposable, the code generators Dispose() method must call the Dispose() method on the JIT engine.

-The JIT engine itself is a class provided in the Kaleidoscope.Runtime library to wrap the LLVM ORC JIT engine.
+The JIT engine itself is a class provided in the Kaleidoscope.Runtime library derived from the Llvm.NET OrcJIT engine.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Kaleidoscope.Runtime/KaleidoscopeJIT.cs)]